-But I have to say that some of the language I just heard from Senator Rubio - I wish he was here - brings back the rhetoric of days past.
-We do not want the smoking gun to be a nuclear cloud.
-I think this - I think the whole issue that we face is so complicated that we have to, I believe, strongly support these diplomatic efforts so that none of that does come true.
+But I have to say that some of the language I just heard from Senator Rubio-I wish he was here-brings back the rhetoric of days past.
+We do not want the smoking gun to be a mushroom cloud.
+I think the whole issue that we face is so complicated that we have to, I believe, strongly support these diplomatic efforts so that none of that does come true.

 The whole world is watching.
-So this is an opportunity of preventing Iran from acquiring a nuclear weapon.
-I have said many times that we have an obligation, our generation - we are here now - to test this window of opportunity.
+So this is an opportunity to prevent Iran from acquiring a nuclear weapon.
+I have said many times that we have an obligation, our generation-we are here now-to test this window of opportunity.
 That is all it is.
-And I think the administration has been really honest about it.
-As I remember,

 And I think the administration has been really honest about it.
-As I remember, the President himself said 50-50 chance.
-You know, 50-50 chance.
+As I remember, the President himself said there is a 50-50 chance.
+You know, a 50-50 chance.
 So it may not work out and all the hyper rhetoric may be something we turn to and more.
 But right now we have an obligation to test this window, because I think it is in our national interest, the benefit of our kids, the kids of the world, and in the interests of our allies in the region like Israel.

 And I think our language should reflect that, although we are very skeptical, we are very supportive of this opportunity.
-Israel's security is threatened on so many fronts, from terrorists in Gaza launching rockets and tunnels and all the things we know about.
+Israel's security is threatened on so many fronts, from terrorists in Gaza launching rockets and digging tunnels and all the things we know about.
 We also know the rise of ISIS in Syria is a horrible threat.
 So the opportunity, as the world moves in a bad direction, to focus our attention on something good, I do not think it should be lost.

-10 I know how hard our negotiators have been working, tirelessly, on a 11 comprehensive agreement.
+I know how hard our negotiators have been working, tirelessly, on a comprehensive agreement.
 I know it is tough.
-It is incredibly difficult and complex, 12 which is why we have another extension.
-I just want to be on the record, in the midst of these sensitive negotiations I am not going to force the administration into a corner by 13 14 dictating a preferred outcome or prematurely ratcheting up any sanctions, because we have got lots of time to do that.
-And I think trying to attach language on Iran to other 15 bills, as I have faced with the U.S.-Israeli Strategic Partnership Act - that ought to be a 16 17 clean bill and not be burdened by this incredibly sensitive, complicated matter.
+It is incredibly difficult and complex, which is why we have another extension.
+I just want to be on the record, in the midst of these sensitive negotiations, I am not going to force the administration into a corner by dictating a preferred outcome or prematurely ratcheting up any sanctions, because we have got lots of time to do that.
+And I think trying to attach language on Iran to other bills, as I have faced with the U.S.-Israel Strategic Partnership Act-that ought to be a clean bill and not be burdened by this incredibly sensitive, complicated matter.